Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_distributions.rst

 By default a group is created for each domain and the group :code:`all` is created for the entire cell.

-To define a new segment group, we must specify both a criterion and the domains where we will search for matching segments.
+To define a new segment group, we can specify both a criterion and the domains where we will search for matching segments.

-The criterion can be one of three types:
+The criterion can be one of four types:

 - :code:`diam` - diameter of the segment